THE PALGRAVE HANBOOK OF METHODOLOGICAL INDIVIDUALSIM (Two Volumes)

 “In this thoughtful and enlightening book Francesco Di Iorio uses Hayek’s cognitive psychology as the starting point for investigation of the relationship between the autonomy of the agent and socio-cultural influences within methodological individualism.
 The book provides an illuminating and innovative analysis of a central issue in the philosophy of social science by setting Hayek’s view on mind and action in fruitful relation to approaches such as Gadamer’s hermeneutics, Merleau-Ponty’s phenomenology, Varela’s and Maturana’s enaction, Boudon’s interpretative sociology, Popper’s fallibilism and Mises’ praxeology.
 One of the most interesting aspects of this book is its argument that hermeneutics and fallibilism refer, not to two different methods but to the same one.”

 Dario Antiseri, Emeritus Professor at LUISS University, Rome

 “Francesco Di Iorio’s book explores, in an original way, the connections between Hayek’s methodological individualism and his fascinating idea that human mind is both an interpretative device and a self-organizing system.
 It is a brilliant, clearly written work, characterized by a certain intellectual courage, which makes a remarkable contribution to the sociology of knowledge.”

-Gérald Bronner, Paris Diderot University and French Academy of Technologies
+Gérald Bronner, Sorbonne Paris-4 University and French Academy of Technologies

 Johanna Hochloff (2015).
 Cognitive Autonomy and Methodological Individualism.
 The Interpretative Foundations of Social Life.
 Anmerkungen zum gleichnamigen Buch von Francesco di Iorio.
 In ORDO – Jahrbuch für die Ordnung von Wirtschaft und Gesellschaft, Bd 66: pp. 376-8.